• Home

 RSA 2014 Schools with Soul Report

 This investigation focused on the curious acronym that is ‘SMSC’: the spiritual, moral, social and cultural development of pupils.1 The duty of schools to promote SMSC has remained a constant in UK education since 1944.
 Many existing schools have always placed a premium on these qualities, whilst new academies and Free Schools often strongly emphasise school ethos and character development in their initial establishment.
-The promoting of community cohesion remains a legally established priority.
-Meanwhile, new learning approaches that focus on developing the competencies to live confidently in a global context are coming to the fore.
-This explains both why the promotion of SMSC remains a key education issue and why there is controversy about what it means and how schools should approach it.

 Read the Summary Report